nathanboktae/mocha-phantomjs/README.md

 ### Mixed Mode Runs

 You can use your existing Mocha HTML file reporters side by side with mocha-phantomjs.
-This gives you the option to run your tests both in a browser or with PhantomJS.
-Since mocha-phantomjs needs to control when the `run()` command is sent to the mocha object, we accomplish this by setting the `mochaPhantomJS` on the `window` object to `true`.
-Below, in the usage section, is an example of a HTML structure that can be used both by opening the file in your browser or choice or using mocha-phantomjs.
+This gives you the option to run your tests both in a browser or with PhantomJS, with no changes needed to your existing test setup.

 # Installation

 We distribute [mocha-phantomjs as an npm](https://npmjs.org/package/mocha-phantomjs) that is easy to install.
 Once done, you will have a `mocha-phantomjs` binary.
 See the next usage section for docs or use the `-h` flag.

-Since 3.4, we now declare phantomjs as a peer dependency, and it will be installed adjacent to `mocha-phantomjs` automatically.
-You may use `-p` to provide an explicit path to phantomjs, or call phantomjs directly yourself via `phantomjs lib/mocha-phantomjs.coffee <page> <reporter> <config-as-JSON>`.
-The later approach is recommended for build system plugins to avoid another process fork.

 # Usage